ViacomInc/data-point/packages/data-point/README.md

 ### <a name="middleware-accumulator-object">Middleware Accumulator object</a>

 This is the current [Accumulator](#accumulator) object with a `resolve(value)` method appended to it.
 If `acc.resolve(value)` is called inside a middleware function, the entity will resolve to that value without executing any remaining methods.
-This allows you to skip unecessary work if, for example, a cached return value was found.
+This allows you to skip unnecessary work if, for example, a cached return value was found.

 **NOTE**: It's still required to call `next()` after `acc.resolve(value)`; otherwise, the function will hang indefinitely.